 From Hanseatic city to Hanseatic city

 Three well-developed bike paths ensure that you will have a wonderful bike tour in northern Germany.
 Follow the North Sea Cycle Route from Hamburg along the Elbe to Brunsbüttel.
 Ship watching in Brunsbüttel, that should be on your program.
 The dream-ship season lasts from spring to autumn, as more than 100 luxury liners, sometimes several a day, pass through the Kiel Canal every year.
 Large ships, high as a multi-storey house glide past you majestically and you cycle on the canal cycle path with pleasure from the North Sea to Kiel on the Baltic Sea.
-And in between, you must necessarily try the original Glückstädter Matjes.
+And in between, you have to try the original Glückstädter Matjes.
 Look forward to the Baltic Sea and the well-signposted Baltic Sea Cycle Route, which takes you from one seaside resort to the next.
-White sand beaches, colorful beach chairs, thatched cafe taverns, seaside resorts, exclusive restaurants and impressive piers await your visit.
-At the end of your bike tour, the Hanseatic city of Lübeck waits.
-Lübeck is unique, simply wonderful.
-The closed cityscape was declared a World Heritage Site by UNESCO in 1987.
+White sandy beaches, colorful beach chairs, thatched cafés,seaside resorts, exclusive restaurants and impressive piers are waiting for your visit.
+The Hanseatic City of Lübeck is waiting for you to conclude your bike tour.
+Lübeck is unique and simply wonderful.
+The cityscape was declared a World Heritage Site by UNESCO in 1987.

 1. day Hamburg Arrival

 Arrive early, a worthwhile harbor cruise awaits you today.
 Experience the vibrant city of Hamburg, marvel at the largest model railway in the world in the Speicherstadt and smell exotic spices in the Spice Museum.
 How to get there: There are cheaper parking options in Lübeck (DB direct train 45 min.).